Atarilab/ATARI_2DOF_Drawing_Bot/README.md

 ```
 Optional parameters:
 - promting: If set to `True` the user will get a promt to confirm the execution of the program before it is send to the robot.
 Default: `True`
-- clear_buffer: If set to `True` the program sequence will be erased from the buffer of the instance of the Drawing_bot class.
+- clear_buffer: If set to `True` the program sequence will be erased from the buffer of the instance of the DrawingBot class.
 Default: `True`

 ## Force reset
 In case the execution of the program code is causing problems because the serial connection to the robot isn't working, you can use `drawing_bot.hard_reset()` to reset the whole system and re-initialise the serial connection.\